The online GLP-1 market in 2026

 We are obviously biased, but here is what Cora Health offers so you can evaluate us against the same checklist.

 Pricing is flat-rate and all-inclusive.
-The Essential Plan (compounded semaglutide) is $120 per month and the Premium Plan (compounded tirzepatide) is $199 per month.
+The Essential Plan (compounded semaglutide) starts at $99/month on the annual commitment ($1,188 billed once) and the Premium Plan (compounded tirzepatide) starts at $135/month on the annual commitment ($1,620 billed once).
 The price is the same at every dose — it does not increase as you titrate up.
 There are no membership fees, no separate charges for the medication or provider consultation, and no hidden costs.
 Shipping is free.
 You can cancel anytime with no cancellation fees or long-term contracts.

 All prescribing decisions are made by licensed, board-certified healthcare providers — Wasef Health, PC — who conduct individual medical evaluations.
 Cora Health does not prescribe medication; our providers do, based on clinical evaluation.